yu9824/conda-skeleton/README.md

 There has already been [some discussion](https://github.com/conda/conda-build/issues/4354) on this issue.

-I need to improve concerning both causes.
+We need to improve concerning both causes.
 But given that Python 3.6 is not compatible with ARM chips, it doesn't work in a local environment.
 Therefore, it is necessary to work around this by running it on a Linux container on an AMD chip.

 Furthermore, even if you could run it if the project name contains hyphens, `conda skeleton <package-name> pypi` will not work correctly, depending on the Github repository name.